-Last year, murders in New York City fell to 291, the lowest total since the 1950s, despite predictions that ending the police department's stop-and-frisk tactic would lead to an increase in crime.
+Last year, ProPublica reports, murders in New York City fell to 291, the lowest total since the 1950s, despite predictions that ending the police department’s stop-and-frisk tactic would lead to an increase in crime.

 The New York Police Department’s stop-and-frisk program directed officers to stop, question, and search civilians on the street for weapons and other contraband based on mere reasonable suspicion of wrongdoing.
 The tactic was touted as an essential crime-fighting tool that prevented serious crimes by taking guns and low-level criminals off the street, and its proponents pointed to years of falling crime rates as evidence that it worked.

-Stops in New York City rose from about 100,000 in 2002 to nearly 700,000 in 2011.
-About 83 percent of the stops between 2004 and 2012 involved black and Latino people, even though those two groups comprise slightly more than half of the city's residents.
+ProPublica found that stops in New York City rose from about 100,000 in 2002 to nearly 700,000 in 2011.
+About 83 percent of the stops between 2004 and 2012 involved Black and Latino people, even though those two groups comprise slightly more than half of the city’s residents.

 In 2013, observing that nearly 90 percent of those stopped were completely innocent, a federal judge found that stop-and-frisk was racially discriminatory and unconstitutional, and Bill de Blasio won the mayoral campaign after promising to end stop-and-frisk.